RanaHammadHassan/TVET_CRS/README.md

+Welcome to the guidelines for the Technical and Vocational Education and Training (TVET) Course Recommendation System.
+To utilize this source code, please follow the steps outlined below.

+TVET-CRS Python Code: TVET-CRS.ipynb
+Dataset: Tvet_data.xlsx

+To execute follow below steps:-

-Import Python Libraries: Imports necessary Python libraries and modules for data manipulation, model building, evaluation, and visualization.
+Step 1: Import Python Libraries:
+Imports necessary Python libraries and modules for data manipulation, model building, evaluation, and visualization.

 Load Data: Reads data from an Excel file (Tvet_dataCBT.xlsx) into a Pandas DataFrame (df).
 4. Feature Engineering: